Welcome FAQ Amsterdam Berlin Boston Chicago Denver-Boulder London Los Angeles New York City Ottawa San Francisco Seattle

 Step 2: Create the page.
 I recommend copying the content from Berlin’s inaugural AI Tinkerer’s event because they had a very successful first event with over 300 registrants and a long wait list.

-This page should include the boilerplate information so prospects know what AI Tinkerers is all about (copy “What is AI Tinkerers?” and “Who is this for?” from the Berlin page)
+Recommended: include basic boilerplate information so prospects know what AI Tinkerers is all about.
+For this, you can copy “What is AI Tinkerers?” and “Who is this for?” from the Berlin page as a guide.

 Step 3: Promote your event!
 Post the page online and in our discord.
 For your first event, it’s critical to do direct 1:1 outreach to friends and influential folks in your local community asking them to attend, present and help promote the event.